-The information on this page refers to firmware v2.40 and BetaCopter v013, and higher.
+The information on this page refers to firmware v2.64e, and higher.

-The STorM32 gimbal controller can communicate with an ArduPilot flight controller via (i) a serial UART data line or (ii) the CAN bus using the UAVCAN protocol.
-The serial/UAVCAN communication allows for a much richer data transmission and accordingly richer set of features than possible with the traditional PWM connections.
-Examples are advanced control functions or the STorM32-Link.
-It also leads to a clean wiring.
+The STorM32 gimbal controller can communicate with an ArduPilot flight controller via a serial UART data link.
+The serial communication allows for a much richer data transmission and accordingly richer set of features than possible with the traditional connections such as PWM, PPM, SBUS, CRSF, and alike.

-If you just need the range of functionality possible with the standard tilt & pan control, then you don't need anything of the following, and you may stop reading here.
-Also, some of the features discussed below can be accomplished by workarounds.
+If you only need the range of functionality possible with the conventional tilt & pan control, then you may not need anything of the following.
+Some of the basic features can also be accomplished in traditional ways.
 Decide yourself which approach fits your needs best. :)

 STorM32 - ArduPilot Support

 ArduPilot offers three mount types, which can in principle be used with the STorM32 controller:

 For further details on the first two mounts, and instructions on how to use them, please visit ArduPilot Docs > Copter > Optional Hardware > Camera&Gimbals > SToRM32 Gimbal Controller.

 The SToRM32 Serial mount (MNTx_TYPE = 5) does not work with v2.xx firmwares, and should not be considered except for legacy I2C setups running v0.9x firmware.

 The Greemsy mount (MNTx_TYPE = 6) is MAVLink based, and thus can in principle be used with STorM32.
 This mount in fact exploits the 'new' gimbal messages of the gimbal protocol v2, and would offer some real benefits.
 However, it unfortuntaley violates and breaks the MAVLink standard in various respects, and interoperability with STorM32 is thus mixed.